 A tumor begins when normal cells change and grow uncontrollably.
 A tumor can be benign (noncancerous) or malignant (cancerous, meaning it can spread to other parts of the body).
 A tumor can start in any part of the GI tract, and there are several different types of GI tumors.

 GISTs belong to a group of cancers called soft tissue sarcoma.
 Soft tissue sarcomas are a group of cancers that develop in the tissues that support and connect the body, and the sarcoma cells resemble the cells that hold the body together, including fat cells, muscles, nerves, tendons, joints, blood vessels, or lymph vessels.

 It is important to note that all GISTs can become cancerous.
 Sometimes it may be hard for the doctor to tell immediately whether a GIST is likely to come back after its surgical removal.
-As a result, the doctor will look at many factors to determine the best treatment, including the size of the tumor, whether it has already spread, how many dividing cells there are, and the tumor’s location.
+As a result, the doctor will look at many factors to determine the best treatment, including the size of the tumor, whether it has already spread, how many dividing cells there are, its genetic makeup, and the tumor’s location.

 Looking for More of an Overview?